Before the Psalmist uttered the words, Search Me O God, he had already stated

 But he knows the way that I take; when he has tested me, I will come forth as gold (Job 23:10 NIV).

 There are only two times when the word "sar`aph" is used for "thought" in the Bible.
 The first time is in Psalm 94:19 NIV, and then in Psalm 139:23 NIV.
 In the KJV, it is simply interpreted as "thought" and appears to be the same "thought" (machashabah) used elsewhere in the Bible.
-As you can see in the NIV, and many other translations, it is interpreted as anxious thoughts or anxieties, as opposed to just thoughts.
+As you can see in the NIV, and many other translations, it is interpreted as anxious thoughts or anxiety, as opposed to just thoughts.

 No doubt the Psalmist knew, that if he had any unrepentant sin within him, his thoughts would be anxious leading to a state of anxiety.
 Surely, as Christians, we know that when we have sinned, conviction makes us anxious until we repent.
-The same thing happens when God reveals a hidden sin in our lives, whether we asked Him search us or He has decided to test us just because He loves us.
+The same thing happens when God reveals a hidden sin in our lives, whether we asked Him to search us or He has decided to test us just because He loves us.

 Of course, our anxiety might be based on something totally different from unrepentant sin.
 A good rule of thumb, though, is that if we are feeling anxious at all, have any anxiety, we should always check out first if the Comforter, the Holy Ghost, is trying to reveal sin that has not been dealt with through repentance.
 A repentant lifestyle allows us to stay on the path to everlasting life.